-Since we started this program, we have been collecting outcome data in order to assess the impact of doula services on maternal and infant health.
+Since we started this program, we have been collecting outcome data in order to assess the impact of doula services on maternal and infant health

-To see detailed outcomes, including cesarean rate, epidural rate, average gestational age, average birth weight, preterm birth and low birth weight rates, breastfeeding rates, incidence of holding newborns skin to skin immediately after birth, and induction rates for each BirthWell Partners program year click the links below.
+To see program year outcomes, including cesarean rate, epidural rate, average gestational age, average birth weight, preterm birth and low birth weight rates, breastfeeding rates, incidence of holding newborns skin to skin immediately after birth, and induction rates click the links below.

 Yearly national, state and county data are listed as well, for comparison purposes.